LihiToled/Final-assembler-project/README.md

 **Final Assembler Project (MAMAN 14) - The Open University of Israel**

-This project implements a full multi-stage assembler in C, developed as part of an academic assignment (MAMAN 14).
+This project implements a full multi-stage assembler in C, developed as part of an academic assignment.
 The assembler processes assembly source files, expands macros, performs a two-pass assembly process, and generates standard output files.

 The project emphasizes correctness, modular design, memory awareness, and a clear separation of responsibilities between components.